+Important: The position for councillors in England changed from 1 April 2014.

+Councillors in England should read the information in the note ‘L G P S Councillor Pensions (England) Update’ for the position from April 2014.

 Who can join?

-From 1 April 2014 the LGPS is not available to councillors and elected mayors of an English county council, district council or a London borough council.
+From 1 April 2014 the L G P S is not available to councillors or elected mayors of English county councils, district councils or London borough councils.

-The LGPS is available to all councillors of a Welsh county council or county borough council who are offered membership of the Scheme under the council’s scheme of allowances and who are under age 75.
+The L G P S is available to all councillors of Welsh county councils or county borough councils who are offered membership of the Scheme under the council’s scheme of allowances and who are under age 75.

 Those Welsh councillors who are offered membership are termed eligible councillors.
-If you have been offered membership of the Scheme it will be for you to decide whether or not to opt to join.
-If you make an election to do so you will become a member of the LGPS from the beginning of the first pay period following the receipt of your option (but see the special rules for previous optants out in the Opting out of the LGPS section).
+If you have been offered membership of the Scheme, it will be for you to decide whether to opt to join.
+If you make an election to do so you will become a member of the L G P S from the beginning of the first pay period following the receipt of your option.
+You can read about special rules for previous optants out in the Opting out of the L G P S section).

-How do I ensure that I have become a member of the LGPS?
+How do I ensure that I have become a member of the L G P S?

-To secure your entitlement to Scheme benefits it is important that you complete and return the joining form if you wish to opt into membership of the Scheme.
+To secure your entitlement to Scheme benefits, it is important that you complete and return the joining form if you wish to opt into membership of the Scheme.
 On receipt of your form, relevant records will be set up and an official notification of your membership of the Scheme will be sent to you.
 In addition, you should check your allowance payments to ensure that pension contributions are being deducted.

-Can I join the LGPS if I already have a personal pension or stakeholder pension scheme?
+What if I already pay into a pension?

-If you currently contribute to a personal pension plan or stakeholder pension scheme and decide to join the LGPS, you can, if you wish, continue to make your own contributions to the personal pension or stakeholder pension scheme from your earnings as a councillor.
+If you currently contribute to a personal pension plan or stakeholder pension scheme and decide to join the L G P S, you can continue to pay into the other pension arrangement.

-There are HM Revenue and Customs controls on the total amount of contributions you can make into all pension arrangements and receive tax relief.
-You can, if you wish, pay up to 100% of your UK taxable earnings in any one tax year into any number of concurrent pension arrangements of your choice (or, if greater, £3,600 to a ‘tax relief at source’ arrangement, such as a personal pension or stakeholder pension scheme) and be eligible for tax relief on those contributions.
+There are H M Revenue and Customs controls on the total amount of contributions you can make into all pension arrangements and receive tax relief.
+You can pay up to 100% of your UK taxable earnings in any one tax year into any number of pension arrangements of your choice (or, if greater, £3,600 to a ‘tax relief at source’ arrangement, such as a personal pension or stakeholder pension scheme) and be eligible for tax relief on those contributions.

 There are also controls, known as the lifetime allowance and the annual allowance, on all the pension savings you can have before you become subject to a tax charge.
 Most scheme members’ pension savings will be less than these allowances.

-I'm already receiving an LGPS pension – will it be affected if I join again?
+I'm already receiving an L G P S pension – will it be affected?

-If you become a councillor you must tell the LGPS administering authority that pays your pension about your new position, regardless of whether you join the Scheme in your new position or not.
+If you become a councillor you must tell the L G P S administering authority that pays your pension about your new position, regardless of whether you join the Scheme in your new position or not.
 They will then check to see whether the pension they are paying should be reduced.

 Contributions